-Forestlands surrounding the community will be actively managed and a number of forest health benefits will accrue as a result.
-The treatment of hazard fuels will reduce future costs of suppressing fire in areas where we can't allow fire to burn and will reduce overall emissions when treated areas do burn.
+- A huge asset to a community is a sustainable fuel supply that is locally produced and not subject to the wild fluctuations of fuel oil and natural gas. - Forestlands surrounding the community will be actively managed, and a number of forest health benefits will accrue as a result.
+The treatment of hazard fuels will reduce future costs of suppressing fire in areas where the state cannot allow fire to burn, and will reduce overall emissions when treated areas do burn.